 So what’s holding you back from ditching cable?

 For instance, Fox streamed the Super Bowl this year via the Fox Sports Go app and on FoxSportsGo.com.
-And, the WWE recently announced a live Internet streaming wrestling channel with on-demand content for $10 per month.
-The fee will include access to all of its pay-per-view events, which are up to $55 each, so it may be well worth it for wrestling fans.
+And, the WWE’s live Internet streaming wrestling channel (for $9.99 per month) includes on-demand content, original programming, and pay-per-view events (which otherwise cost up to $55 each), so it may be well worth it for wrestling fans.